 Add a language: Click the Add button , select a language in the list, then click Add (the button in the bottom-right corner).

 The list is divided by a separator line.
-Languages above the line are system languages that are fully supported by macOS and are shown in menus, notifications, websites and more.
-Languages below the line aren’t fully supported by macOS, but may be supported by apps you use, and on some websites.
+Languages above the line are system languages that are fully supported by macOS and are shown in menus, notifications, websites, and more.
+Languages below the line aren’t fully supported by macOS, but may be supported by apps that you use, and on some websites.